-The total cost of the project is estimated to be approximately $2.9 million, which includes design and system integration.
-Funding for this project was approved by Cary voters as part of the 2012 Community Investment Bonds Referendum
+The project was completed under estimated $2.9 million dollar budget, which includes design and system integration.
+Funding for this project was approved by Cary voters as part of the 2012 Community Investment Bonds Referendum.

 - Triangle traffic cameras (N.C.
 Department of Transportation)

 Transportation & Facilities Department